val-town/val-town-product/README.md

-# val-town-product
+# Val Town Product

-home for public discussions about the Val Town product
+The Val Town product is largely closed-source at the moment.
+This repo serves as a home for public discussions about the product.